brock-huffar/FetchDemo/README.md

 Welcome to the Fetch Reward Payment System Demo!

-Here we'll use http request through cURL to enter and track our payments
+Here we'll use http requests through cURL to enter and track our payments

 ### Setting up Demo:
    First, run this command on your terminal: